 To fulfil its aims and serve members’ interests best, the FDA delivers an all-encompassing programme of five core inter-related workstreams:

-- Policy & Resources – to present a coherent, positive voice for the UK and Irish distribution sector
+- Policy & Resources – to present a coherent and positive voice for the UK and Irish distribution sector

-- Content Protection – to safeguard copyright and eradicate film piracy sourced from cinemas
+- Content Protection – to safeguard copyright and eradicate film piracy sourced from UK and Irish cinemas

-- Media Services – to fully support membership requirements and all branches of the media
+- Media Services – to fully support membership requirements and service all branches of the media

-- Audience Development – to better understand, excite and inspire the cinemagoing habit
+- Audience Development – to better understand audiences, and to excite and inspire the cinemagoing habit

 - Industry Training – to offer industry entry-level opportunities and develop future leadership potential